ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs; qqs;

-In butterfly position, facing wall, both cross trail foot in front, sd, cross in front, -; sd, cross, sd, -; (may travel to reverse starting with lead feet) Do a new yorker to line; new yorker to reverse; crab walks to line; to an aida to line;
+In butterfly position, facing wall, both cross trail foot in front, sd, cross in front, -; sd, cross, sd, -; (may travel to reverse starting with lead feet) In Venus by the del Sols, there are cucarachas L & R;; open break; crab walks;; spot turn; to a basic fwd & bk;;

 Fence Line or "Fencing" Line